bazaarvoice/bv-android-sdk/README.md

  * **Product browse widget:** Illustrates using the Bazaarvoice Android SDK to make a widget that displays products and launches a brower app that shows reviews.

- License
+ ## License
--

-Distributed under the Apache 2.0 license, so go nuts.
-The SDK shall be used for Good, not Evil.
+Bazaarvoice's Android SDK is available under the Apache 2.0 License.
+See the LICENSE file for more info.